roeger/axiom_benchmarks/README.md

 Álvaro Torralba for the paper "Symbolic Planning with Axioms" based on a version from "In Defense of PDDL Axioms" by Sylvie Thiébaux, Jörg Hoffmann, Bernhard Nebel (Artificial Intelligence Journal 2005).

+### sokoban-axioms-easy-ground
+A variant of sokoban-axioms that is easier to ground.

 ## IPC Domains
 Domains with derived predicates used in IPC-4.